Skip to main content

 2. Shop around for the lowest price

-Comparing pharmacy prices can result in net savings of as much as $270.
-That’s the difference between the lowest and the highest pharmacy prices for Mounjaro.
+Comparing pharmacy prices can save up to $127.
+That’s an example of the difference between the lowest and highest pharmacy prices for Mounjaro with a SingleCare discount.
 You can easily compare prices from different pharmacies on the SingleCare Mounjaro coupon page

 3. Ask the prescriber about other GLP-1 drugs